Theatre/Performance Art

 Currently being adapted for the NYTimes recommended "Storybound" Podcast

-An imaginary friend, a favorite stuffed bunny, a doll who may or may not be alive, and other childhood experiences inspire a young woman to pursue a career in television...for better or worse.
+An imaginary friend, a favorite stuffed bunny, a doll who may or may not be alive, and other childhood experiences that inspire Brianna to pursue a career in television...for better or worse.

 "Nick Bradley Might Be an Alcoholic" - 2010 - Writer / Director / Producer